ideas-labo/MSR2022-encoding-study/README.md

 Our **key findings** reveal that: (1) conducting trial-and-error to find the best encoding scheme in a case by case manner can be rather expensive, requiring up to 400$+$ hours on some models and systems; (2) the one-hot encoding often leads to the most accurate results while the scaled label encoding is generally weak on accuracy over different models; (3) conversely, the scaled label encoding tends to result in the fastest training time across the models/systems while the one-hot encoding is the slowest; (4) for all models studied, label and scaled label encoding often lead to relatively less biased outcomes between accuracy and training time, but the paired model varies according to the system.

 We discuss the **actionable suggestions** derived from our findings, hoping to provide a better understanding of this topic for the community.
-For example, we recommand using neural network paired with one-hot encoding for the best accuracy, while using linear regression paired with scaled label encoding for the fastest training.
+For example, we recommend using neural network paired with one-hot encoding for the best accuracy, while using linear regression paired with scaled label encoding for the fastest training.

 # Documents
 Specifically, the documents include: